stg-tud/apsa/2019/4-DataFlowAnalysis/DataFlowAnalysis.md

 ---

-# Data-flow analysis: Chaotic Iteration
+# Data Flow analysis: Chaotic Iteration

 > We exploit the fact that our lattice has the structure $$L^{n}$$ to compute the solution $$(x_1,\dots,x_n)$$: